Return to Index

 Learning the Basics

-Your first several rides should be on dirt roads before you hit the singletracks, mountain biking jargon for the trails that snake through nature's playground.
+Your first several rides should be on dirt roads or wide trails before you hit the singletracks, mountain biking jargon for the narrow trails that snake through nature's playground.
 Once you feel confident, then graduate to the singletracks.

 Do not go out and expect to cover as many miles as you would on the road.
 Fifty or 60 miles of road riding usually translates into about 25 to 30 miles of mountain biking, even less if it is more technical riding.
 Start with a terrain and distance that you can handle and gradually progress from there.